Statistical consistency of sign-switching vacuum energy with cosmological observations: Conclusion

 We find that Gaussian tension metrics can substantially overstate inconsistencies when datasets with very different constraining power and non-Gaussian posteriors are combined.
 We have shown that the exact non-Gaussian parameter-shift statistics reveal excellent consistency between CMB and BAO datasets in both $\Lambda$CDM and $\Lambda_{\rm{s}}$CDM models, with the $\Lambda_{\rm{s}}$CDM model further improving geometric compatibility at intermediate redshifts.
 In contrast, comparisons involving PPS data yield large exact parameter shifts in both models, indicating disjoint posterior support to CMB and BAO constraints.

 Our posterior predictive tests show that $\Lambda$CDM strongly disfavors the observed local value of the Hubble constant, while $\Lambda_{\rm{s}}$CDM shifts late-time predictions toward higher $H_0$ values and partially alleviates the tension.
 Nevertheless, the observed expansion rate remains statistically atypical under the predictive distribution, and joint late-time discrepancies still persist.
 In summary, $\Lambda_{\rm{s}}$CDM improves parameter space compatibility and softens several late-time tensions relative to $\Lambda$CDM, but does not fully reconcile local expansion-rate measurements with CMB and BAO calibrated posteriors.
 Hence, our results suggest the necessity of exact, non-Gaussian, and predictive diagnostics for reliably assessing cosmological model consistency, providing a robust benchmark for assessing future cosmological models and datasets.
+The analysis pipeline followed in this work is flexible and can be extended to a wide range of cosmological models.
 In a forthcoming work, we will extend this statistical framework to dynamical dark-energy parameterization via energy density \cite{Kumar:2025obb} and other extended cosmological scenarios, to further assess their internal consistency and predictive performance across current cosmological datasets.